Liyu-Desta/PRODIGY_CS_03/README.md

 Installation
 Clone the repository:

-sh
 Copy code
 git clone https://github.com/Liyu-Desta/PRODIGY_CS_03.git
 Navigate to the project directory:

-sh
-Copy code
-cd password-complexity-checker
-Usage
+Open the folder that has the cloned git in Visual Studio(VS) code
-Run the PasswordComplexityChecker.py script to check the complexity of a password:
+Usage: In the terminal make sure that you are in the folder which contains PasswordComplexityChecker.py file then, Run the "python PasswordComplexityChecker.py" script to check the complexity of a password:

-sh
-Copy code
-python PasswordComplexityChecker.py
 The script will prompt you to enter a password and will provide feedback based on the following criteria:

 At least one uppercase letter